Best HYSA rates right now?

 #1

-So I've been bouncing between HYSAs for the past year trying to chase the best rate.
+So I've been bouncing between HYSAs for the past few months trying to chase the best rate.
 Anyone have a good read on whats the best option right now?
 I'm seeing Ally at 4.00%, Marcus around 4.10%... is there anything better out there that I'm missing?

 Currently have about $15k sitting in a Chase savings earning basically nothing.
 Need to move it somewhere.